openwns/documentation/usersGuide/framework/scenario/IMT-A_Channel_Model_calibration.rst

 On the left part of this window click ``scan``.

 After scan finished, click ``Map Plotting`` tap at left bottom.
-Here you get a list of available plots after the scan. ``RxPwr`` is the received power, ``SINR```the signal to noise and interference ratio.
+Here you get a list of available plots after the scan. ``RxPwr`` is the received power, ``SINR`` the signal to noise and interference ratio.
 If you select a probe with ``BSID`` infix only results measured from one BS are shown.
 Suffix ``max`` means the maximum recorded value at a position, ``mean`` the average value.
 The suffix ``trials`` is for debug purposes assuring enough measurements were collected at each position.

 First have a look at the mean and max received power of both and each BS.
-Try out the ``raw contour plot`` option.
+Try out the ``Draw contour plot`` option.
 A UT will usually associate to the BS it experiences best channel conditions to.
 Which available plot is best to visualize the relation between position and channel quality?
 Where is the boundary between the two cells?

 Figure :ref:`figure-scenarios-Wrowser-view-scenario2` shows an example: